Geoffrey-McGregor/CHMC-Codes/README.md

 3. `CompactHeatP.m will produces the bottom two panels of Figure 2`

 4. `CompactConvergence.m produces Figure 3`
+- Each of these four files calls ChiSampler.m with specific parameter values.
+ChiSampler.m runs the HMC and CHMC algorithms to sample from the p-generalized Chi distribution.

 **Additional executible file**

 1. `ChiSampler(d,p,N,Chains,T,dt) samples the p-Generalized Chi distribution with your choice of parameters`
- - See preamble in .m file for parameter descriptions
+ - **Parameters:** See preamble in .m file for parameter descriptions
+ - **Purpose:** ChiSampler.m runs the HMC and CHMC algorithms to sample from the p-generalized Chi distribution.
- - The output of ChiSampler is two matrices, the first being the CHMC samples and the second being the HMC-Leapfrog samples.
+ - **Output:** ChiSampler.m produces two matrices, the first being the CHMC samples and the second being the HMC-Leapfrog samples.
 The number of rows corresponds to the number of chains and the number of columns corresponds to the number of samples used.

 **Additional .m files**
 1. `AGSamChi.m is an exact sampler built for sampling the p-generalized Chi distribution.`